Sand and Gravel General Permit

 The Sand and Gravel General Permit regulates discharges of process water, stormwater, and water from mine dewatering into waters of the state associated with sand and gravel operations, rock quarries, and similar mining operations.
 The permit also covers concrete batch operations and hot mix asphalt operations.
 Untreated discharge water from sand and gravel operations may harm fish, aquatic life, and water quality.
 Ecology modified the permit on August 17, 2011.

 Ecology will revise and reissue the Sand & Gravel General Permit in 2015

-The current Sand and Gravel General Permit will expire October 1, 2015.
-Current permit holders (Permittees) must reapply for permit coverage by April 4, 2015.
-Ecology plans to issue the new permit in September 2015 with an effective date of October 1, 2015.
+The current Sand & Gravel General Permit will expire October 1, 2015.
+Ecology plans to issue the new permit in November 2015 with an effective date of January 1, 2016.
+Current permit holders (Permittees) must reapply for permit coverage by April 4, 2015 to have coverage from the expiration of the current permit until the new permit is effective.

 Ecology will update the estimated schedule below as necessary: